 In terms of breast cancer diagnosis, there is a wide range of techniques for its detection.
 These are: breast exam; imaging techniques such as X-ray scan ―or more commonly known as mammography―, breast ultrasound and magnetic resonance imaging; and biopsy.
 However, some limitations are noticed: firstly, the low resolution of the manual examination as well as the need the suspicious nodule or mass to have a apreciable size (palpable thresold); secondly, the added cost from the sophisticated imaging methods as well as the need the suspicious nodule or mass to have a minimum size (visibility thresold); and finally the stress derived from the biopsy, a high invasive method.

-Here is where our solution can help by being an innovative, non-invasive, accurate, and cost-effective diagnosis solution, based in a simple blood test that can detect Breast Cancer with 82.3% of sensibility and 85.7% of specificity, while reduces ―in a very significantly way―, the number of false positives (FP) and false negatives (FN) typical of other diagnosis procedures.
+Here is where OncoBREAST Dx test can help by being an innovative, non-invasive, accurate, and cost-effective diagnosis solution, based in a simple blood test that can detect Breast Cancer with 91.7% of sensibility and 93.6% of specificity, while reduces ―in a very significantly way―, the number of false positives (FP) and false negatives (FN) typical of other diagnosis procedures, which translates into savings of up to 90% of the biopsies that patients must undergo to confirm or discard malignancy in the face of a suspicious finding.